 After the oath is administered, anybody of your choosing will then pin on the gold bars.
 This is often done by family members, children or friends.

 After being pinned on, some new officers perform the traditional "first salute".
 It is a tradition to give a silver dollar to the first enlisted person to salute you.
 Some ask enlisted or formerly enlisted friends or family members to come forward and render the first salute.
-This is one of the ceremonies most moving traditions.

 Because being commissioned as an Air Force Officer is a once in a lifetime event, we welcome all guests, as well as children.
 We ask guests to feel free to take pictures or video.